 Teachers, did you know that the Macy’s Make a Wish Foundation Believe Campaign can be easily incorporated into your lesson plans?

 The Macy’s website provides a guide for educators and community leaders which helps schools become more involved.
 This guide is also great for parents and group leaders (i.e. boy scouts and girl scouts) to use at home or during meetings to help teach children about the program as well as develop various academic skills.
-It provides the following information:
+This year, meet the new character Sunny the Snowpal!
+The website provides the following information:

 - A fact sheet to distribute to students and parents.